chuanqisun/htmaa-2025/src/posts/week-10/index.md

 - Length: 87.45mm
 - Height: 38.21mm

-I modelled the parts in Onshape and importing them into FreeCAD for toolpath generation.
-I found an effective workflow that uses boolean operation to simulate the casting.
+I modeled the parts in Onshape and imported them into FreeCAD for toolpath generation.
+I found an effective workflow that uses a boolean operation to simulate the casting.

 ![Simulate casting](./media/simulate-casting.webp)
 **Simulated casting using the subtract boolean operation**